MFT Degrees, Schools, and Careers in Massachusetts

 Career Opportunities for MFT in Massachusetts

 For a state without the inherent size benefits of California, New York, or Texas, Massachusetts does not have as many opportunities as some of its neighbors.
-According to the BLS, Massachusetts employed more than 250 professional MFTs and they made an annual average wage of roughly $45,000 as of May 2015.
+According to the BLS, Massachusetts employed almost 500 professional MFTs and they made an annual average wage of roughly $55,460 as of May 2022.
 There are few states that offer the same breadth of employment opportunities and excellent salaries, which is why Massachusetts is an especially popular place for aspiring psychologists looking to start a career.